rob-moore/blog-posts/webpack.md

 Now, lets dive into Webpack!

 ## Webpack
+First and foremost!
+Make sure that you checkout the [webpack documentation](https://webpack.github.io/docs/) if you run into any issues or have any questions!

 Webpack, in theory, does something that's very simple.
 It bundles together all of files that you throw at it in order to minify all of the fancy front-end tools that you're using into a package that is ready to deploy to the web.
 However, setting things up for webpack can be a stumbling block for people more familiar with older build tools such as Gulp or Grunt.
 We're going to be taking a look at starting a project from the ground up using Webpack as our build tool.
 By the end of this, we'll have a development environment for Angular 1.5, Bootstrap, jQuery and SCSS.

 One of my favorite things about Webpack is that it's kind of an all-in-one suite when it comes to do frontend development.
 Besides bundling everything into a nice little package, it has it's own dev-server that features the ability to hot-reload whenever a change is detected in the files that you're editing.